MHaringa/insurancerating/docs/articles/pricing-principles.md

 - smoothing reduces volatility
 - monotonicity enforces logical consistency
-- restrictions incorporate business rules
+- restrictions incorporate practical constraints

-The goal is not to “improve the model”, but to ensure:
+The goal is not necessarily to “improve the model”, but to support a tariff structure where:

 > the tariff behaves in a predictable and explainable way.